The three stones for this moon — ready when you are:

-- Citrine Solar Plexus Bracelet — for claiming what's yours
+- Citrine Solar Plexus Bracelet — $28 — for claiming what's yours

-- Labradorite Stud Earrings — for the in-between
+- Labradorite Stud Earrings — $35 — for the in-between

-- Carnelian Wrap Bracelet — for momentum
+- Carnelian Wrap Bracelet — $28 — for momentum

 Something has been building beneath the surface for months.
 You might not have had words for it yet — but you've felt it.
 A restlessness.
 A readiness.
 A quiet sense that something is about to shift.

-The Buck Moon on July 29, 2026 is here to surface it.
+The Buck Moon is here to surface it.

 What Is the Buck Moon?

 The Buck Moon is July's full moon — and it gets its name from one of the most reliable signals in nature.
-July is the time of year when male deer begin to grow new antlers, pushing visibly through the surface after months of quiet development beneath the skin.
+July is when male deer begin to grow new antlers, pushing visibly through the surface after months of quiet development beneath the skin.
 The name comes from multiple Indigenous and colonial American traditions that observed the natural world as a calendar, recorded by sources including The Old Farmer's Almanac.
 Not a dramatic event.
 Not a sudden appearance.
 Something that was always coming — finally showing.

 That's the energy this moon carries.
 Not shock.
 Recognition.